jamf/jamJAR/README.md

 # jamJAR
-_I have a jamf, I have a munki... uh... jamJAR!_
+_I have a Jamf, I have a munki... uh... jamJAR!_

 #### Introduction